mkuchak/compartilha/README.md

 ### Managing back-end

-Most things already are automated by the Hasura Console, but to manage the back-end in some cases we will use Hasura CLI via the `compartilha-console` container:
+Most things already are automated by the Hasura Console, but to manage the back-end in some cases we will use Hasura CLI via the `compartilha-console` container.

+To access Hasura Console open [http://localhost:9695/console](http://localhost:9695/console) in your browser.
+Everything you modify within the console will be reflected in the Hasura folder with its respective migrations and metadata, **so be careful when making changes**.

 ```bash
 # to enter the container